GENI-NSF/geni-tools/README.txt

 Full details on options for each step are described below.

-0. Edit gcf_config (typically in the current directory; find a template in gcf_config.orig) to configure your clearinghouse and aggregate manager.
+0. Edit gcf_config (typically in the current directory; find a template in gcf_config.sample) to configure your clearinghouse and aggregate manager.
 The default values should be fine for most settings, but you should change the base_name (URN) to be specific to you.
 The keys and certificates will be generated in